Best Health Insurance Company in India

 Share

-Overview of GST on Health Insurance
+Overview of GST For Health Insurance

 The GST, introduced in 2017, replaced multiple indirect taxes with a unified tax structure, streamlining compliance for businesses and consumers.
 However, the 18% GST levied on health insurance premiums significantly increased the cost of policies, making them less affordable for many households.